smlum/scription/README.md

 Large audio files (above ~50mb) can cause playback issues.
 So can files with variable bitrates.

 Even if you have large audio files (eg > 1 hour) you can compress these down to a small size.
-I strongly recommend using a lossy file format (like mp3), switching to mono, reducing the bitrate and using a constant bitrate.
+I recommend using a lossy file format (like mp3), switching to mono, reducing the bitrate and using a constant bitrate.

 You can manually adjust these using something like [Audacity's](https://www.audacityteam.org/) export to mp3:

 <img src="images/audacity.png">

 This can be a pain for multiple files.
-I used the following [ffmpeg](https://ffmpeg.org/) script to iterate through a folder of mp3 files, change the bitrates and sample rates to 8k, change to mono and rename audio filed with the '.min' suffix:
+I used the following [ffmpeg](https://ffmpeg.org/) script to iterate through a folder of mp3 files, change the bitrates and sample rates to 8k, change to mono and save new audio files with the '.min.mp3' suffix:

 `
 find ./ -name “*.mp3” -exec ffmpeg -i "{}" -codec:a libmp3lame -b:a 8k -ac 1 -ar 8000 '$(basename {} min)’.mp3 \;